g-rden/flashcards.sh/README.md

 # Dependencies
    `shell` - any POSIX complient shell

-   `shuf` is the only external/non POSIX command
+   `awk` is the only needed non shell, but still POSIX command

+   optional
+   `rm` for deleting temp files